Happy-and-Smile/minecraft-player/docs/README.md

 Run `npm mocha_test -- -g <test_name>`, where `<test_name>` is a name of the test like `bed`, `useChests`, `rayTrace`...

 ## Important Things You Need To Know
 This Source Code is cloned from [mineflayer](https://github.com/PrismarineJS/mineflayer) which have modified the dependencies minecraft-protocol and yggdrasil.
-Making this changes is to add support for [McLeaks](https://mcleaks.net) and [EasyMC](https://easymc.io) auth since mineflayer cannot add support for any auth that does not handle any of the mojang authentication.
+Making this changes only is to add support for [McLeaks](https://mcleaks.net) and [EasyMC](https://easymc.io) auth since mineflayer cannot add support for any auth that does not handle any of the mojang authentication.
 Apart from that, the collaborator is a self-study people for javascript.
 Therefore, the Licence is given to the original developer, if still have any copyright issue, we won't be responsible.

 ## License